Skip to main content

 Here is a high-level overview of the steps we will be taking in this tutorial:

-3. Write the Solidity code for the smart contract and save it to a file.
+3. Write the Solidity code for the smart contract and save it to a file

-6. Deploy the smart contract to the Ganache network using web3.js.
+6. Deploy the smart contract with Web3.js

 tip